kellykochanski/rescal-snow/docs/modify_cellspace.md

 If you were to do a `write` without specifying a `filename`, the input file would be used, so in this case `DUN.csp` would be overwritten.
+However, if you were to use `write` with `compressed` specified, a new file called `DUN.csp.gz` would be written and `Dun.csp` would not be overwritten.